Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Acknowledgment

 \section{Acknowledgment}

-\avk{The authors are grateful to Keith Julien and Alexis Kaminski for their comments on an earlier version of this manuscript and to Keith Julien for suggesting the remapping to a square.} L.X. was supported by the Physics Innovators Initiative (Pi\textsuperscript{2}) Summer Scholars Program, the Berkeley Physics Undergraduate Research Scholars Program (BPURS), and the Berkeley Physics Undergraduate Student Travel Scholarship in the UC Berkeley Physics Department.
+\avk{The authors are grateful to two anonymous referees for their detailed comments which have led to a significant improvement of this manuscript, to Keith Julien and Alexis Kaminski for their comments on an earlier version of this manuscript, to Keith Julien for suggesting the remapping to a square}, and to Corentin Herbert for pointing out the Reynolds number dependence of the variance of the total kinetic energy.} L.X. was supported by the Physics Innovators Initiative (Pi\textsuperscript{2}) Summer Scholars Program, the Berkeley Physics Undergraduate Research Scholars Program (BPURS), and the Berkeley Physics Undergraduate Student Travel Scholarship in the UC Berkeley Physics Department.
 This work was supported by the National Science Foundation (Grants DMS-2009563, DMS-2308337, and OCE-2023541) and by the German Research Foundation (DFG Projektnummer: 522026592).
 The simulations described here were partly performed on the Savio computational cluster resource provided by the Berkeley Research Computing program at the University of California, Berkeley (supported by the UC Berkeley Chancellor, Vice Chancellor for Research, and Chief Information Officer).
-This project was also supported by the NSF ACCESS program (project number: PHY230056), allowing us to also utilize the Advanced Research Computing at Hopkins (ARCH) core facility (rockfish.jhu.edu), which is supported by the National Science Foundation (NSF) grant number OAC 1920103.
+This project was also supported by the NSF ACCESS program (project number: PHY230056), allowing us to utilize the Advanced Research Computing at the Johns Hopkins (ARCH) core facility (rockfish.jhu.edu), which is supported by the National Science Foundation (NSF) grant number OAC 1920103, and the Purdue Anvil CPU cluster \cite{song2022anvil}.
 C.L. acknowledges support from the Connecticut Sea Grant PD-23-07.